 - Meanwhile, bring skillet to medium heat.
 Add 1/2 cup water and broccoli.
 Cook broccoli, tossing occasionally until just starting to tenderize, about 5 minutes.
 The water helps steam the broccoli and prevents burning.
 If the water evaporates, add a splash more.
 Broccoli should not be raw but still a little snappy.

 - Add sauce to the skillet and bring to a simmer.
-As soon as it bubbles, reduce heat to low and let thicken, about 1-2 minutes.
-Add broccoli and toss with the steak until everything is coated. if sauce gets too thick add a little warm water.
+As soon as it bubbles, reduce the heat to low and let thicken, about 1-2 minutes.
+Add broccoli and toss with the steak until everything is coated.
+If sauce gets too thick add a little warm water.
 Top with green onion and sesame seeds.
 Serve over white rice.

 - Serving Size: 1 1/2 cups with rice

 - Calories: 614